mapbender/mapbender-documentation/en/book/installation.rst

 ------------------
 You can configure an applications on two ways.
 In the mapbender.yml file or with the browser in the Mapbender3 backend.

-* The Mapbender Team provides an up-to-date mapbender.yml with element all parameters with every new version.
+* The Mapbender Team provides an up-to-date mapbender.yml with demo applications.
+New elements with their parameters are added to this configuration in every new version (You can disable the applications by setting published: false or you can empty the mapbender.yml file)
 * applications that are defined in the mapbender.yml are not editable in the backend
-* you can import the applications to the database with an app/console command
+* you can import the applications to the database with the following app/console command

 .. code-block:: yaml